martiensk/screaming-dodo/content/article5.md

 ---
-title: 'The Art of Mindfulness Meditation'
+title: The Art of Mindfulness Meditation
 description: |
   Learn about the transformative power of mindfulness meditation in reducing stress and improving overall well-being.
 This article provides practical tips for incorporating mindfulness into your daily routine.
 image: health.jpg
 author:
   name: John Carpenter
   avatar: johncarpenter.png
-date: 2021-09-15
+date: 2021-09-15T00:00:00.000Z
 category: Health
 ---